 - carry only what you need - leave other valuables in a secure location

 - be alert to your surroundings at all times.

-Australian Embassy in Baghdad should you or your company be contacted by these fraudulent sites.
+Australian Embassy in Baghdad should you or your company be contacted by individuals claiming to represent the Australian Government.

 A number of Australian businesses have been contacted by companies claiming to be Iraqi importers, offering to do business in unusual or suspicious ways.
 Individuals may have knowledge of the industry and the target company and may appear legitimate.
 Seek legal advice if you or your company is asked to participate in such activities.

 Australian companies have also been contacted by individuals claiming to represent the Government of Iraq, seeking payments associated with recently won contracts.
 Seek advice from the